isomerpages/agd-corp/_publications/Government Financial Statements.md

 </details>
 </div>
 <p></p>
-<p>Q2.
-What is the difference between the Revenue and Expenditure Estimates
-and the Government Financial Statements?</p>
-<p>The Revenue and Expenditure Estimates is prepared pursuant to Articles
-147(1) to 147(4) of the Constitution, setting out the annual estimates of revenue and expenditure of Singapore during the succeeding financial year.
-The Government Financial Statements is prepared pursuant to Article 147(5) of the Constitution, setting out the audited financial position of the Government in the recently-concluded financial year.</p>
-<p>Q3.
-Why does the revised estimates figures not tally between the GFS and
-the Revenue and Expenditure Estimates?</p>
-<p>The revised estimates figures in the Revenue and Expenditure Estimates
-represent the revised estimates as at Q3 of the relevant financial year, while the revised estimates figures in the GFS include adjustments made in Q4 of the relevant financial year.</p>
+<p>figures in the GFS include adjustments made in Q4 of the relevant financial
+year.</p>